protbox/Chirp/README.md

 local as4_sawtooth = chirp.new_wave("sawtooth", "A#4") -- no other wave types require a duty cycle
 local g2_triangle = chirp.new_wave("triangle", "G2")

--- to make them player, simply pass the sound data into love.audio.newSource local c5_square_src = love.audio.newSource(c5_square)
+-- to make them play, simply pass the sound data into love.audio.newSource local c5_square_src = love.audio.newSource(c5_square)
 c5_square_src:play()
 ```